1 – What is the Alien Gospel?

 “Alien gospel”, it is true, does rest on a solid foundation in the Scriptures about the Time of the End – in particular, what the Revelation Book foretells about the expulsion of Satan and his hordes out of heaven and into the earth.
 (Revelation 12) But on this foundation we do need to discern between those structures that are rickety and those that are strong and well built.

-So “alien gospel – fact or fiction?”
+So “Alien Gospel – fact or fiction?”
 To sum it up, we could say it starts with fact, but human imagination tends to wander off into conjecture and fancy.
-Imagination is essential to exploration and advancement, but once in awhile, it does need a dose of healthy skepticism to restore balance and perspective.
+Imagination, truly enough, is essential to advancement and progress, but once in awhile, such exploration needs a dose of healthy skepticism to restore balance and perspective.